Turning the meaningless into the meaningful

 For more inspiration on collecting diaries and to follow some truly amazing diary stories visit Sally’s Diaries.

 Saving newspaper and magazine clippings of significant stories is another great way to preserve memories.
-Many of us rely on cues to jog our memories, so keeping a record of important news stories can remind of us what we were doing at the time of the event or at the point of reading the story.
+Many of us rely on cues to jog our memories.
+Therefore, keeping a record of important news stories is a great way to remind us what we were doing at the time of the event or at the point of reading the story.

-Additionally, if you or somebody you know has been featured in the paper or magazine, keeping the clipping and either displaying it in a frame or in a book is a really nice way to keep a record.
+Additionally, keep meaningful magazine clippings and display them in a frame or in a book.
+This is a really meaningful way to keep a record.
 Preserving clippings in this way can also be a great way of presenting an album of events that occurred throughout your life, quickly and with little effort.

-The beauty of collecting mementoes is that they can be a variety of things.
-Keeping a little box of objects you’ve collected over the years can be just like opening a little treasure trove to your grandchildren and to your future self.
+The beauty of collecting mementos is that they can be anything.
+Keeping a box of objects you’ve collected over the years serves as a treasure trove for your grandchildren.
+It will probably bring about some nostalgia within your future self, too.

-The objects do not need to be valuable or even attractive, it’s all about keeping items that will remind you of a special time.
-Keeping a ticket stub or a shell from the beach may be all you need to remember one of the best weekends of your life.
+The objects do not need to be valuable or even attractive.
+It’s all about keeping items that will remind you of a special time.
+Keeping a ticket stub may be all you need to remember one of the best weekends of your life.

 The box itself could also be something significant.
 Just as all the objects inside are specific and special to you, so the container could be too.
-Some people may keep their trinkets in their favourite biscuit box, and others may appropriate an old shoe box and collage it with stamps they’ve collected.
-Whatever it may look like, having a box that inspires a memory full of memories is a possession that everyone should have.
+Some people may keep their trinkets in their favourite biscuit box.
+Others may appropriate an old shoe box and collage it with stamps they’ve collected.
+Whatever it may look like, everyone should have a box that inspires memories.

-There is no specific time to start collecting and making a record of your memories, however, the sooner you start, the more precious memories will be preserved and the more you’ll have to share with your friends and families later on.
+There is no specific time to start to record memories.
+However, the sooner you start, the more memories you’ll preserve and the more you’ll have to share with future generations.
 It’ll also make the process of writing your own memoir or having a biography written much simpler when you come to it.

 Written by Amber Hicks